SiliconLabs/wisun-br-linux/tools/fuzz/README.md

 program `wsbrd-fuzz` is compiled, which wraps `wsbrd` and provides additional options:

-- `--capture` records all packets arriving at the UART and TUN interfaces, as well as keep track of time elapsed between packets.
-This data is saved to a file in a raw format, and is intended for use with `--replay`.
-Using `--delete-storage` is recommended to avoid using cache files.
 - `--replay` replaces the regular UART input device with a file containing raw data (`-u` is ignored).
 To replay time delays, and TUN packets, some additional SPINEL commands have been added, which are only implemented in